 Scope of MSW from IGNOU

 Students can get confused about the scope of MSW from IGNOU.
-Students who complete the MSW program are able to work with individuals, families, and communities to deal with issues such as education, unemployment, and poverty.
+Students who complete the MSW program can work with individuals, families, and communities to deal with issues such as education, unemployment, and poverty.
 They can gain the knowledge and skills necessary to work in local, state, and national government, as well as non-governmental organizations.
-A professional degree was not previously required in order to work in the field of social work.
+A professional degree was not previously required to work in the field of social work.

 Ques 1: How much does the MSW program at IGNOU cost?